Single-particle spectral function of fractional quantum anomalous Hall states: Introduction

 In this work, we develop a parton theory to compute the energy and momentum-resolved single-particle spectral function of such FQAH states, in which electrons (or holes) fractionalize into partons, each carrying a fraction of the electron charge.
 Considering the hole filling fractions of $\nu \in \{-1/3, -1/2, -2/3\}$, we compare the results from our parton description with exact diagonalization and find qualitative agreement; see Fig.~\ref{fig:1_v2} for an overview.
-As current experiments have focused on hole doping, we will adopt this notion here and describe the parton theory for fractionalization of holes.
+As recent experiments have focused on hole doping, we will adopt that notion here and describe the parton theory for fractionalization of holes.
 Similar results hold for fractionalized electronic states.
 We demonstrate that the spectral function contains distinct signatures of charge fractionalization and the underlying moiré lattice structure.
-In particular, we discuss the effects of the finite bandwidth and non-ideal quantum geometry of the Chern band on the spectrum of the fractionalized excitations, highlighting key differences to conventional FQH states.
-Our findings demonstrate that momentum-resolved tunneling spectroscopy is a valuable tool to characterize the low-energy excitations of FQAH states, and to improve our understanding of these states.
+Charge fractionalization manifests in a nearly momentum-independent spectral function with a characteristic series of peaks uniquely determined by the filling fraction.
+The residual weak momentum dependence arises from interference effects associated with tunneling into the moir\'e lattice.
+Furthermore, we discuss the effects of the finite bandwidth and non-ideal quantum geometry of the Chern band on the spectrum of the fractionalized excitations, highlighting key differences from conventional FQH states.
+Our findings demonstrate that momentum-resolved tunneling spectroscopy is a valuable tool to characterize the low-energy excitations of FQAH states and to improve our understanding of these states.